Latteralus/MCHRT/DevDocuments/definitions.md

 ### How to Run Seeding

+**Note:** The model initialization pattern has been refactored (using initializer functions and a central `src/db/index.ts`).
+The seeding process described below relies on compiling TypeScript models to JavaScript (`./dist-seed`) for use by standard Sequelize CLI seeders.
+This compilation and the seeders themselves likely need adjustment to work with the new model structure (e.g., requiring `dist-seed/db/index.js` and accessing initialized models from there, instead of requiring individual compiled model files).

-Seeding requires two steps due to the project using TypeScript models:
+Seeding currently requires two steps:

-1.  **Compile Models:** The TypeScript models need to be compiled into JavaScript so the standard Sequelize CLI seeder can use them.
-A dedicated tsconfig (`tsconfig.seed.json`) is used for this.
+1.  **Compile Models:** The TypeScript models and the central DB index file need to be compiled into JavaScript so the standard Sequelize CLI seeder can use them.
+A dedicated tsconfig (`tsconfig.seed.json`) is used for this. **(This step might need verification/adjustment after model refactoring)**.
     ```bash
     npm run db:seed:compile
     ```